AsunaMasuda/YayPlan/README.md

         ```
         'MONGO_URI', 'mongodb+srv://<username>:<password>@<cluster_name>-ocous.mongodb.net/<database_name>?retryWrites=true&w=majority'
         ```
-8. Install all required modules from requirements.txt with the command`pip3 install -r requirements.txt.`
+8. Install all required modules from requirements.txt with the command`pip3 install -r requirements.txt`
 9. Now you can run the website with the command `python3 app.py`
 10. You can now access the website at **http://127.0.0.1:5000**